The Guard lays off all its employees

 The news took an even more sinister turn as employees at The Guard's offices reported that Security were now allegedly laying hands on them.
 All while apparently just trying to back up files and collect personal effects.

-Ariel Ben-Abraham tweeted that he'd moved just two days ago.
+Ariel Ben-Abraham tweeted that he'd moved just days before the layoffs.
 He now finds himself allegedly being detained by the company's security.

 The esports industry reacts to the layoffs